Vanessa-Nwajei/Whatever/README.md

 # Whatever

-This is my first commit.
+This is my second commit.
-hello is what i meant to say